 Author contributions.

-GR, GB and AS conceived the idea of the exhibition and wrote the paper.
-RGL, SP and SS read the paper and provided comments and corrections for improvements.
-DC and GR realised the maps of Fig. 3.
-GR and AS composed all the other Figures of the paper.
-GR, GB, DC, LF, RGL, MEM, SP, SS provided the images selected for the exhibition.
-PG and FP cured the installation of the exhibition and the advertising of the event.
+GR, GB, and AS conceived the idea of the exhibition and wrote the paper.
+RGL, SP, and SS read the paper and provided comments and corrections for improvements.
+DC and GR created the maps in Fig. 3.
+GR and AS composed all the other figures in the paper.
+GR, GB, DC, LF, RGL, MEM, SP, and SS provided the images selected for the exhibition.
+PG and FP curated the installation of the exhibition and the advertising of the event.